 To address the insufficient funds scenario and make sure this feature doesn't allow upgrades if there are past due invoices, we are adding logic to first collect on any past due invoices before attempting the upgrade.
 If collection on the past due invoices fails, the customer will see the error message: "Your account is currently past due, please update your billing information before changing your subscription."

-We expect this enhancement to be available the last week of January.
+We expect this enhancement to be available in March.
 The release will add the logic immediately to any Recurly site that has this feature already enabled.

 Require paid invoice to downgrade